htkhiem/ktt-hierarchical-thesis/doc/source/dev/intro.rst

 The model itself
 ----------------

-Every model must subclass ``models.model.Model``, which serves as the baseline requirement, or the minimum set of features a model must implement so they could be used with KTT's training and exporting facilities.
+Every model must subclass a framework-specific abstract model class, all of which in turn subclass ``models.model.Model``.
+This serves as the baseline requirement, or the minimum set of features a model must implement so they could be used with KTT's training and exporting facilities.

 .. autoclass:: models.model.Model
    :members:
    :special-members:

+Unless you are implementing your model in a framework other than PyTorch or Scikit-learn, you need not bother with ``get_dataloader_func`` and ``get_metrics_func``.
+The rest will be detailed below.

 Checkpointing
 -------------